-The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, implementation challenges, successes, lessons learned, and examples of impact in the communities they serve.
+The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, successes, challenges and lessons learned.

-Program Information Type of Program: □ Early Intervention □ Stigma and Discrimination Reduction Type of Program. □ Outreach ☐ Suicide Prevention □ Access and Linkages Program Name: Trip ole P - Positive Par enting Program Project Area as Defined by PEI Plan: PEI#2 Parent Education and Support Program Description: Triple P is a multi-level system of parenting and family support strategies for families with children from birth to age 12.
+Type of Program: Prevention • Early Intervention • Outreach • Access& Linkage

+Program Name: Positive Parenting Program (Triple P)

+Project Area as Defined by PEI Plan: PEI#2 Parent Education and Support

+Program Description: Triple P is a multi-level system of parenting and family support strategies for families with children from birth to age 12.
 It is designed to prevent social, emotional, behavioral, and developmental problems in children by enhancing their parents' knowledge, skills, and confidence.
-The program is structured to provide group class sessions for parents to learn through observation, discussion, and feedback.
+The program is structured to provide four initial group class sessions for parents to learn through observation, discussion, and feedback.
 Presentations and small group practice are utilized during sessions and parents receive constructive feedback in the supportive environment of the group.

-Number of unduplicated individual participants or audience members during FY21/22: 324
+Number of unduplicated individual participants or audience members during FY20/21: 263

 Age

 Children/Youth (0-15) 0

-Transition Age Youth (16-25) 19
+Transition Age Youth (16-25) 21

-Adult (26-59) 304
+Adult (26-59) 238

-Older Adult (60+) 0
+Older Adult (60+) 4

+Declined to Answer 0

+Race

+American Indian or Alaska Native 1

+Asian 2

+Black or African American 7

+Native Hawaiian or other Pacific Islander 3

+White 234

+Other 7

+More than one race 8

 Declined to Answer 1

-Race

-American Indian or Alaska Native 3

-Asian 9

-Black or African American 20

-Native Hawaiian or other Pacific Islander 1

-White 275

-Other 6

-More than one race 10

-Declined to Answer 0

 Ethnicity

-Hispanic or Latino as follows 238
+Hispanic or Latino as follows

 Central American 0

-Mexican/Mexican American/Chicano 0
+Mexican American 1

 South American 0

 Multiple Hispanic 0

-Multiple Hispanic Other Hispanic 0
+Other Hispanic 0

+Did not specify Hispanic/Latino group 193

+Asian as follows

+Filipino 0

+Vietnamese 0

+Japanese 0

+Other Asian 1

+Did not specify Asian group 1